 Key Words.
-Below the abstract, provide, and identify as such, three to 10 key words or short phrases to assist indexers in cross-indexing your article.
-Use terms from the Medical Subject Headings in National Library of Medicine's PubMed database when possible.
+Below the abstract, provide, and identify as such, three to 10 key words or short phrases that will assist indexers in cross-indexing your article.
+Use terms from the Medical Subject Headings in Index Medicus and Dental Descriptors in Index to Dental Literature when possible.